An Introduction to Solving the Least-Squares Problem in Variational Data Assimilation: The least-squares problems in VarDA

-A summary of the notation that we use for the weak state and strong formulations of the linear least-squares subproblems, including the dimensions of the corresponding matrices, is given in Table \ref{tab:notation}.
+A summary of the notation that we use for the weak state and strong formulations of the linear least-squares subproblems, including the dimensions of the corresponding matrices, is given in Table \ref{tab:notation}. ote that the block matrix $W$ is SPD.